 Activation and Use

-The activation and use are as simple as they were with Ajax – you’ve got the Ajax Hub activated under your account, ajax app on your phone, you’ve got the device, and the device has a QR-code on its back.
-So you go into the app, press “add device” button, naming it the way you want, typically that’s the area it is protecting and scanning it, selecting a room and the group and OK.
-Now you have 30 seconds to press and hold the power button next to the QR-code, and you have it in your account.
+The activation and use are as simple as they were with Ajax – you’ve got the Ajax Hub activated under your account, the Ajax app on your phone, you’ve got the device, and the device has a QR code on its back.
+So you go into the app, press the “add device” button, naming it the way you want, typically that’s the area it is protecting and scanning it, selecting a room and the group, and OK.
+Now you have 30 seconds to press and hold the power button next to the QR code, and you have it in your account.

 The bottom line

-Is that Ajax KeyPad Plus is indispensable if the defended object is bigger and there are more people interacting with the security system.
-It is a touch-sensitive access keypad that you know for a long time, but equipped with high-end security features for this sector, and belongs to Ajax Alarm System.
-And you can get one for yourself in the Pipl Systems Store 🙂
+Ajax KeyPad Plus is indispensable if the defended object is bigger and there are more people interacting with the security system.
+It is a touch-sensitive access keypad that you have known for a long time, but equipped with high-end security features for this sector, and belongs to the Ajax Alarm System.